calaldees/barcampCanterbury/sponsorship.md

 Sponsors help us provide:

 * Refreshments - Lunch and Supper (to keep attendees focused on the content and build a community)
-* Branding/Signage (that will be visible in photos, videos, website, stickers?, coasters?, lanyards?)
+* Branding/Signage (that will be visible in photos, videos, website, stickers, coasters, lanyards)
 * Memorable gadgets/goodies (more details below)

 Even if you are unable to contribute financially, providing freebies would always be appreciated by attendees.